PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the late Dequantize/Concat/Quantize, unary-passthrough, and unary- fan-out sequence while treating the preceding raw QDQ bridge and following swish rewrite as hard boundaries.
-Its one occurrence can eliminate two repeated index constructions and still has higher value than the standalone singleton-MaxPool/consecutive-Reshape pair.
+2. Audit the standalone terminal singleton-MaxPool/consecutive-Reshape pair while treating the preceding conditional shape-extract rewrite and the following conditional Conv/Pool-output rewrite as hard boundaries.
+Its one occurrence can eliminate one repeated index construction.
 3. Add a focused production-boundary characterization before sharing another scope, and preserve exact diagnostics and rule order.
 Never carry a scope across a legacy helper or introduce a blanket refresh.